 8.3 Responsibility for monitoring and review of equality matters in relation to students currently rests with four Committees of the University on which the Union of UEA Students and the Graduate Students' Association are represented.

 i) The Recruitment, Admissions and Marketing Committee is responsible to the University's Council and Senate for the development, implementation, monitoring and review of the University's equal opportunities policy and practice in connection with applicants to programmes of study at the University.
 The Committee is chaired by the Director of Admissions, accountable to the Vice‑Chancellor, who is responsible for ensuring that these duties with respect to equal opportunities for applicants are carried out.

 ii) The Learning and Teaching Committee is responsible to the Senate for the development, implementation, monitoring and review of equal opportunities policy and practice in connection with registered students.
 The Committee is chaired by a Pro‑Vice‑Chancellor, accountable to the Vice‑Chancellor, who is responsible for ensuring that these duties with respect to equal opportunities for registered students are carried out.

-iii) The Equality, Diversity and Inclusion Committee is responsible to the Council for the development, implementation, monitoring and review of equality policies for both students and staff.
+iii) The Equality, Diversity and Inclusion Committee is responsible to the Council for the development, implementation, monitoring and review of equality, diversity and inclusion policies for both students and staff.
 The Committee is chaired by a Pro-Vice-Chancellor, who is responsible for ensuring that these duties for both students and staff are carried out.

 iv) The Senate has responsibility for the education and discipline of students and will receive an annual report on the operation and evaluation of the University's policies and Codes of Practice relating to equality.
 The Senate will also address, as and when necessary, matters of policy and/or practice having an impact on the equal opportunities of the University's students or applicants for study drawn to its attention by its Committees or members.